rbhttchr/Bollywood-Song-Lyrics-Generator/README.md

 The Dataset contains 1291 Lyrics of Bollywood Songs.
 For generating Corpus the dataset is too.
 Why not just give a try ??

 ## Pre Trained Model
-[Download](https://www.kaggle.com/search?q=bollywood%20in:datasets) Pre trained Model and to generate lyrics run below commands.
+Download the repository and run below commands to generate lyrics.

     pip install -r requirements.txt
     python pretrained-onehot.py